-Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule B.2
+Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule C

 The community and local government recognized the devastating effects that industry and suburban sprawl had on the river and therefore sought a method to promote natural heritage conservation.
-On May 13, 1954 the Credit Valley Conservation Authority (now Credit Valley Conservation) was established to protect the watershed.
+On May 13, 1954 the Credit Valley Conservation Authority (CVCA) was established to protect the watershed.